Mary2021/RoomHomepage/README.md

 Users should be able to:

-- View the optimal layout for:
+- View the optimal layout depending on screen size
-  - Mobile: 375px
-  - Desktop: 1440px
 - See hover states for all interactive elements on the page
 - Navigate the slider using either their mouse/trackpad or keyboard